 Local Strategic Priorities for Action

-The findings from the community safety survey and the priorities identified in the strategic assessment (see appendix 2 of the SPP Plan 2018) translate into the following themes.
-Over the next two years, the collaborative work of SPP partners will focus on:
+The findings from the Community Safety Survey and the priorities identified in the strategic assessment translate into the following themes.
+Between 2018 and 2023, the collaborative work of SPP partners will focus on:

 1. YOUNG PEOPLE AT RISK

 Partners have begun to pilot more integrated working practices across police and children and family services to deliver a new model of support for adolescents who have been identified as at particular risk of harm.
 Tackling child sexual and criminal exploitation, and disrupting county lines drug trafficking will be a key focus.
 This work builds on the Stronger Futures Programme developed by the Children’s Trust.

 Continuing to support the coordination of both operational and longer-term responses to vulnerable people with complex needs who are often involved in long-standing cases of anti-social behaviour and cause community concern.
 The Health and Wellbeing Board has included this work in its strategic plan in order to underline the importance of this work, providing additional support from city leaders responsible for health and social care.

 Reduce the harms from alcohol and substance misuse, support the recovery community, reduce the availability of low-cost, high-strength alcohol, use licensing powers to promote the responsible drinking, improve outcomes for people with complex needs (toxic trio – mental health, substance misuse, domestic abuse).
 This work is also reflected in the Health and Wellbeing Strategy.

 Particularly domestic abuse, sexual offences and hate crime.
 Support services available to those suffering domestic abuse have been redesigned and restructured to improve multi-agency responses for young people and families at risk.
 We will also improve understanding of the impact on children, and increase work with repeat perpetrators.